Chope

 Search Screen

-Issue 2 — Users also feedback that it will be good to have filters to see those restaurants that are near them.
+Issue 2 — Users also suggested that it would be helpful to have filters to view restaurants that are nearby.

 Issue 3 — Lack of more filtering options.